CALL TOLL FREE FOR A FREE CONSULTATION

 What is an Absolute Discharge?

 The unique circumstances which warrant an absolute discharge are carefully considered by the courts, balancing the responsibility of maintaining order, ensuring public safety, and determining an appropriate punishment for those who have been convicted of an offence.
 However, not all criminal offences warrant severe penalties or long-lasting consequences, particularly for first-time offenders or those involved in minor infractions.
-In such circumstances, ...
+In such circumstances, an absolute discharge ...

 Drug Production (7 CDSA) Laws in Canada